Course Descriptions and Registration

 AGRICULTURAL SCIENCE I - Students will develop knowledge and skills that will provide a foundation for courses in animal science, plant science, horticulture, and natural resources.
 The topics covered will be basic animals, plant and soil science; natural resources; food science technology; agribusiness; personal and leadership development; and agricultural career awareness.
 Through this course, students will develop agriculture literacy.

-BEG ORCHESTRA (Class Fee) (No pre-requisites) Students will learn how to play violin, viola, cello, or bass at a beginning level.
+BEG ORCHESTRA (Fee$) (No pre-requisites) Students will learn how to play violin, viola, cello, or bass at a beginning level.
 Assignments include keeping a practice log, participating in performances, attending/viewing other performances, and daily participation.
 Students will rent or purchase their own instruments.
-Instruments are available through Tooele Jr. High (first come, first serve) with a $50.00 rental fee.
+Instruments are available through Tooele Jr. High (first come, first serve) with a rental fee.

 BEGINNING BAND (Fee$) -- Designed for students with little or no musical experience and who would like to learn to play a band related instrument.
 Open to 7th and 8th graders.
 Class of instruction in trumpet, trombone, flute, clarinet, and alto saxophone.
 All students are given the opportunity to learn percussion as well as their main instrument.
 Students are required to perform at 4 concerts, one per quarter, as well as perform a solo during class in the spring.
 During the summertime a summer band program will be offered for all students.
 Students are expected to have their own instruments to learn on, either by direct purchase or through a rental program provided by a local music company.
 Explanation of rental or purchase programs is covered in the first week of instruction.
 There is an extremely limited number of school-owned instruments available.